gesellix/pipeline-with-gradle-and-docker/articles/part4.md

 The questions above show that runtime dependencies on a database can make things complicated.
 Similarly to the options we have with services, databases can also be provided via staging, but can also be started as needed.
 Starting a database spontaneously often implies that they can be thrown away quite easily, so one doesn't need to care about cleanups.

-# Contract Test Runners in CI
+# Contract Tests in a CI Environment

 In our team we have several combinations of our services being consumer of other services at our company and also being a producer for other services.
 Our contract test setup isn't limited to our own pipeline, but the other involved services need to perform the contract tests in their pipelines, too.